Maven Northwind Challenge

 + Average Order value: DIVIDE Net Sales over Number of orders.

 + YTD Sales growth: this one was tricky.
 The first step was calculating YTD Sales using TOTALYTD.
 The next step was calculating YTD Sales of the same period last year, by applying SAMEPERIODLASTYEAR as a filter context in a CALCULATE.
 Finally, DIVIDE the former measure over the latter one.
+I was slicing the Net Sales using charts to identify trends (Monthly Sales) and significant factors (Product Categories and Market segments).
+You could use other filter contexts. + For Average Sales and Average Orders, DIVIDE the Net Sales (Number of orders) by the Number of employees (use DISTINCTCOUNT).

 + I compared individual performance using custom colouring on a bar chart.
-High performers were in green, while poor performers were scaling to red.
+High performers were in green, while poor performers were scaling to red. + The challenge asked for the top customers, shown using a column chart and filtering for the top 5 by Net Sales.

 + Average orders per customer: DIVIDE the Number of orders over the Number of customers.